MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_06_Upgrade_and_migrate_Windows Server.md

 ---
 lab:
   title: 'Lab: Upgrade and migrate in Windows Server'
   module: 'Module 6: Upgrade and migrate in Windows Server'
+  description: Contoso is exploring the hybrid model for its infrastructure services that would facilitate migration of its on-premises Windows servers to Azure virtual machines (VMs).
+To assist with this initiative, and you were tasked with evaluating the process of deploying Active Directory Domain Services (AD DS) domain controllers in Azure VMs.
+Your intention is to identify differences between the manual process currently used for on-premises deployments and the deployment methods available in Azure.
+In addition, you want to test and document the Storage Migration Services functionality to validate its usage for migrations of on-premises file servers.
+  duration: 60 minutes
+  level: 400
+  islab: true
+  primarytopics:
+    - Azure
+    - Azure Virtual Machines
+    - Windows
+    - Active Directory
+    - Windows Server
 ---

 # Lab: Upgrade and migrate in Windows Server